KaiNorberg/PatchworkOS/README.md

 It's important to note that `proc_create()` is not a system call; it's a wrapper around the `/proc/clone` file which when opened returns the root of the new processes proc directory.
 The kernel does nothing more than provide an empty address space that `proc_create()` fills using the `mem` file in the child's proc directory.

 A process will be freed when its reference count reaches zero, as such "killing" a process is merely freeing its threads to drop their references to the process.

-### Environment Variables

-Environment variables are typically a set of key-value pairs that provide a simple way to configure programs.
-This concept of environment variables maps cleanly to a directory containing files, where the name of the file is the key and its contents are the value.
-As such, environment variables are provided via a binding in the `/env` directory.
-This directory could either be a real directory, allowing the user to manage environment variables via the filesystem, or one could create a tmpfs instance and use that as the `/env` directory.

 ### Notes/Signals